-Home Warranty Insurance provides you with protection against expenses that are incurred due to damage of your household appliances.
-The appliance warranty company shall either pay for repairs or replace your damaged appliance.
+Home warranty insurance provides you with protection against expenses that are incurred due to damages of your household appliances.
+The protection put in place by the appliance warranty company would assist with either paying for repairs or replacing damaged appliances.

-Home Warranty is not an ideal choice for customers who have fairly new equipment in their homes.
-It is ideal for appliances over four years old.
+Home Warranty Plans are not an ideal choice for customers who have fairly new equipment in their homes, they are ideal for appliances over four years old.

-The advantages of Home Warranty are many.
-Its like an umbrella warranty that covers all the appliances in your home.
-These are the best aspects of an Appliance Warranty Insurance:
+There are many advantages to home warranty plans or home warranty insurance.
+It’s like an umbrella warranty that covers all the appliances in your home.
+These are the best aspects of Appliance Warranty Insurance:

 As much as there are benefits, like a coin with two sides, this too has a few limitations.